snowplow/documentation/docs/understanding-tracking-design/introduction-to-tracking-design/best-practices/index.md

 When thinking about the information modeled using entities, ask these questions:

 1. Is this information needed?
 Refer to the business reports identified earlier in order to assess what needs to be tracked and avoid unnecessary overhead and unused data.
 2. Can this information be reused across events?
-If an information is reusable for more events, it is a good indication that it should be modeled using an entity rather than an event.
+If information is reusable for more events, it is a good indication that it should be modeled using an entity rather than an event.

 ## Define the events